CDuenas/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React attempts to solve the problem that large applications like facebook have with constant change of data.

 - [ ] What does it mean to _think_ in react?

+Building small components to put together a large scale application.

 - [ ] Describe state.

+State is an object that represents the parts of the app that can change.

 - [ ] Describe props.

+Props is a shortened version of properties and they are used for passing data from one component to another.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affects something outside of the scope of the current function that's being executed.
+We use the useEffect Hook to sync effects when there are changes to state or props.

 ## Project Set Up